-1. Land disturbing activity not authorized by a U.S. Army Corps of Engineers Section 404 Permit of Letter of Permission.
+- 1. Land disturbing activity not authorized by a US Army Corps of Engineers Section 404 Permit Letter of Permission. . - 2.
+Placement, handling, processing, or storage of hazardous waste. - 3.
+Any structures, including storage sheds, garages and carports.

-2. Uncontained and contained areas of hazardous materials handling areas for the receiving and storage of hazardous waste.

-3. Any structures, including storage sheds, garages and carports, located within the area mapped as Riparian Buffer and Water Related Habitats.

-4. Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment shall not be built within the Environmentally Sensitive Areas.
+4. Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment.

-35.17.9 Upland Habitat Development Standards.
+35.17.9 Upland Habitat Development Standards